galaxy-iuc/standards/docs/best_practices/tool_xml.rst

   `macro token <https://planemo.readthedocs.io/en/latest/writing_advanced.html#macro-tokens>`__
   you need to define, which you can also re-use in the corresponding ``<requirement>`` element.
-- ``N`` is a wrapper-specific version number, starting at 0, which should be increased when you update the wrapper without changing the tool version.
+- ``N`` is a wrapper-specific integer version number, starting at 0, which should be increased when you update the wrapper without changing the tool version, and reset to 0 when the tool version is increased.

 If instead the Galaxy tool cannot be identified with a single underlying tool, the ``+galaxyN`` local version identifier should be omitted, and any version